SpektraSystems/openshift-container-platform/docs/Lab 4: Integration-of-ACR- with-OpenShift.md

 ```
 <img src="../images/121openshift_cmnd.jpg"/>

-20. Now execute the following command in the cloud shell to pull a docker image.
+20. Now execute the following command in the **cloud shell** to pull a **docker image**.
 Copy the key into a text editor for later use.
 ```
 ssh ocpadmin@<copiedPrivateIpOfNode>
 ```